h3abionet/h3agwas/README.md

 We thank Harry Noyes from the University of Liverpool and Ayton Meintjes from UCT who both spent significant effort being testers of the pipleine.

 ### License
-This software is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) licence.
+This software is licensed under the MIT Licence.

 ### Download